KishanBagaria/padding-oracle-attacker/readme.md

   $ padding-oracle-attacker analyze <url> [<block_size>] [options]

 Commands
   decrypt                  Finds the plaintext (foobar) for given ciphertext (hex:0123abcd) encrypt                  Finds the ciphertext (hex:abcd1234) for given plaintext (foo=bar) analyze                  Helps find out if the URL is vulnerable or not, and
                            how the response differs when a decryption error occurs (for the <error> argument)

 Arguments
   <url>                    URL to attack.
 Payload will be inserted at the end by default.
 To specify
                            a custom injection point, include {POPAYLOAD} in a header (-H), request body (-d) or the URL
   <block_size>             Block size used by the encryption algorithm on the server
   <error>                  The string present in response when decryption fails on the server.
                            Specify a string present in the HTTP response body (like PaddingException) or status code of the HTTP response (like 400)

 Options
   -c, --concurrency        Requests to be sent concurrently                      [default: 128]
       --disable-cache      Disable network cache.
 Saved to                       [default: false] poattack-cache.json.gz.txt by default -X, --method             HTTP method to use while making request               [default: GET] -H, --header             Headers to be sent with request.
                              -H 'Cookie: cookie1' -H 'User-Agent: Googlebot/2.1'
   -d, --data               Request body
                              JSON string: {"id": 101, "foo": "bar"}
                              URL encoded: id=101&foo=bar
                            Make sure to specify the Content-Type header.

   -e, --payload-encoding   Ciphertext payload encoding for {POPAYLOAD}           [default: hex]
                              base64          FooBar+/=
                              base64-urlsafe  FooBar-_
                              hex             deadbeef
                              hex-uppercase   DEADBEEF
                              base64(xyz)     Custom base64 ('xyz' represent characters for '+/=')

+  --dont-urlencode-payload Don't URL encode {POPAYLOAD}                          [default: false]

   --start-from-1st-block   Start processing from the first block instead         [default: false]
                            of the last (only works with decrypt mode)

 Examples
   $ poattack decrypt http://localhost:2020/decrypt?ciphertext=